 This clause may be modified to include additional responsibilities.

+The responsibilities of the Vice-Chair(s) shall include:

-The Vice Chair(s) are to assist the Sponsor Chair in the responsibilities delegated to them.
-The 1st Vice Chair shall carry out the Sponsor Chair's duties if the Sponsor Chair is temporarily unable to do so or chooses to recuse him- or herself (e.g., to speak for or against a motion).
+1st Vice Chair: Carrying out the Sponsor Chair's duties if the Sponsor Chair is temporarily unable to do so or chooses to recuse himself or herself (e.g., to give a technical opinion)

+Carrying out those duties specifically delegated by the Sponsor Chair to the Vice-Chair.

+Being knowledgeable in IEEE standards processes and parliamentary procedures and assisting the Sponsor Chair in ensuring that the processes and procedures are followed.

+Being familiar with training materials available through IEEE Standards Development Online.

 3.4.3 Recording Secretary

 This clause may be modified to include additional responsibilities.
-If any of the responsibilities listed below is not performed by the Secretary, it must be listed as the responsibility of one of the other officers.
+If any of the responsibilities listed below is not performed by the Secretary, it shall be listed as the responsibility of one of the other officers.
+The 60-day shaded value in item c) may be reduced.

 The responsibilities of the Recording Secretary include:

+Scheduling meetings in coordination with the Sponsor Chair and distributing a meeting notice in conformance with Clause 6.0.

-Distributing the agenda at least 15 days before the meeting—notification of the potential for action shall be included on any distributed agendas for meetings
+Distributing the agenda at least 14 calendar days before the meeting—notification of the potential for action shall be included on any distributed agendas for meetings.

-Recording minutes of each meeting and publishing them within 30 calendar days of the end of the meeting
+Recording minutes of each meeting according to Clause 6.4 and IEEE guidelines (see http://standards.ieee.org/develop/policies/stdslaw.pdf), and publishing them within 30 calendar days of the end of the meeting.

-Creating and maintaining the participant roster and submitting it to the IEEE Standards Association annually
+Creating and maintaining the membership roster, referred to in 4.7, and submitting it to the IEEE Standards Association annually.

-Being responsible for the management and distribution of Sponsor documentation
+Being responsible for the management and distribution of Sponsor documentation.

-Maintaining lists of unresolved issues, action items, and assignments
+Maintaining lists of unresolved issues, action items, and assignments.

-Recording attendance of all attendees
+Recording attendance of all attendees.

-Maintaining a current list of the names of the Voting Members and distributing it to the members upon request
+Maintaining a current list of the names of the voting members and distributing it to the members upon request.

-Forwarding all changes to the roster of the Voting Members to the Sponsor Chair
+Forwarding all changes to the roster of voting members to the Sponsor Chair.

+Being familiar with training materials available through IEEE Standards Development Online.

 3.4.4 Treasurer

 This clause may be modified to include additional responsibilities.

-Treasurer shall:
+The Treasurer shall:

-Maintain a budget
+Maintain a budget, if applicable.

-Control all funds, including any into and out of the Committee’s bank account
+Control all funds, including any into and out of the Sponsor’s bank account, if applicable.

-Follow IEEE policies concerning standards meetings and finances
+Follow IEEE policies concerning standards meetings and finances.

-Adhere to the IEEE Finance Operations Manual
+Ensure that the Sponsor adheres to the IEEE Finance Operations Manual and the Annual Financial Report clause in the IEEE-SA Standards Board Operations Manual.

+Be familiar with training materials available through IEEE Standards Development Online.

+3.4.5 Responsible Subcommittee Chair

+Not applicable.

-3.4.5 Executive Secretary
+3.4.6 Executive Secretary

-This clause may be modified to include additional responsibilities.
-If any of the responsibilities listed below is not performed by the Secretary, it must be listed as the responsibility of one of the other officers.

 The responsibilities of the Executive Secretary include:

-Scheduling meetings in coordination with the Sponsor Chair and distributing a meeting notice at least 30 days before the meeting
+a) Scheduling meetings in coordination with the Sponsor Chair and distributing a meeting notice at least 30 days before the meeting

-Oversee all activities related to Sponsor sponsored meeting facilities and services
+b) Oversee all activities related to Sponsor sponsored meeting facilities and services

-With the Treasurer, ensure that Sponsor sponsored sessions are compliant with IEEE financial policies
+c) With the Treasurer, ensure that Sponsor sponsored sessions are compliant with IEEE financial policies

-Present summaries of venue options to the Sponsor, select venues with approval of the Sponsor, and sign approved proposals on behalf of IEEE 802
+d) Present summaries of venue options to the Sponsor, select venues with approval of the Sponsor, and sign approved proposals on behalf of IEEE 802

-Coordinate with conference service providers and Sponsor Chair on major decisions
+e) Coordinate with conference service providers and Sponsor Chair on major decisions

-Oversee maintenance of Sponsor registration database
+f) Oversee maintenance of Sponsor registration database

-Carry out the duties of the Treasurer if the Treasurer is unavailable.
+g) Carry out the duties of the Treasurer if the Treasurer is unavailable.

 4.0 Membership

-Membership of the Sponsor is composed of the following Voting Members:

-Chairs of Active WGs

-Chairs of the TAGs

-Officers as defined in Clause 3.0
+4.1 Attendance at Meetings

+The clause may be modified.
+The entire contents may be replaced with “Not Applicable.” if there is no attendance requirement.

+Not Applicable

+4.2 Non-voting Membership

+The clause may be modified.
+The entire contents may be replaced with “Not Applicable.” if there are no non-voting members.

-In addition, the Sponsor may include the following Non-Voting Members:
+The Sponsor may include the following Non-Voting Members:

 Members Emeritus